An analysis of linear regression and neural networks approximation for the pricing of swing options: Convergence analysis

-To end this paper, we present some additional results related to the least squares approximation.
+To end this paper, we present some additional results related to linear regression approximation.
 These results focus on some deviation inequalities on the error between estimates \eqref{estim_second_approx}, \eqref{estim_orth_proj_dp} and the swing actual value function \eqref{eq_dp_swing}.
 We no longer consider the Hilbert assumption $\bm{\mathcal{H}_5^{LS}}$.
 Let us start with the first proposition of this section.

 \begin{Proposition} Let $\delta > 0$ and $k = 0, \ldots, n-2$.
 Under assumptions $\bm{\mathcal{H}_{3, \infty}}$ and $\bm{\mathcal{H}_{4, \infty}^{LS}}$, for all $s \ge 2$, there exists a positive constant $D_{s, k, m}$ such that,